pubnub/pubnub-mcp-server/resources/sdk_docs/go_misc.md

 ### Response

-CreatePushPayload() returns a map[string]interface{} that can be passed to the Publish method's Message parameter.
+The CreatePushPayload() operation returns a map[string]interface{} which can be passed directly to the Publish method's Message parameter.

-Last updated on Oct 29, 2025
+Last updated on Nov 6, 2025